LightSys/midwife-EMR/README.md

 ## Status

-Alpha - development is ongoing and nearing on-site pilot.
+Beta - development is ongoing and we are preparing for an on-site pilot.

 ## Technology

-- Nodejs - version v0.10.29 (or latest)
+- Nodejs - version v0.10.32 (or latest)
 - MySQL

 Web based and compatible with tablet browsers.